 In Ch.
 1: What is an Interview? we discussed the basics of interviewing and covered what you need to know before getting your first interview.
-This chapter covers how to adequately prepare yourself after you’ve made it past the first hiring round--application and phone call/email.
-Now, the next round is interviews.
+This chapter will help break down what you need to do to adequately prepare yourself after you’ve made it past the first hiring round which contains the application and initial phone call.

 So, you landed an interview.
 Great job!
 Now what?
 Don’t celebrate until you have the job offer.
 First, you need to learn how to prepare for an interview.